-The UCOO includes a definition of Approved Purposes that guide the allowable programs and services to be funded.
-Approved Purpose(s) shall mean evidence-based forward-looking strategies, programming and services used to (i) expand the availability of treatment for individuals affected by substance disorders, (ii) develop, promote and provide evidence-based substance use prevention strategies, (iii) provide substance use avoidance and awareness education (iv) decrease the oversupply of licit and illicit opioids, and/or (v) support recovery from addiction services performed by qualified and appropriately licensed providers.
+The UCOO includes a definition of Approved Purposes that guide the allowable programs and services to be funded by the Foundation.
+This details the Approved Purpose(s) shall mean evidence-based forward-looking strategies, programming and services used to (i) expand the availability of treatment for individuals affected by substance disorders, (ii) develop, promote and provide evidence-based substance use prevention strategies, (iii) provide substance use avoidance and awareness education (iv) decrease the oversupply of licit and illicit opioids, and (v) support recovery from addiction services performed by qualified and appropriately licensed providers.